ChunaraLab/Discrimination-Data-Study/readme.md

 The threshold for the classifier needs to be decided by optimally balancing the precision and recall.

+(The remaining files in the folder are the dependencies required to execute the "textClassifierFasttext.py".)

 ## US Maps (uses R v3.5.2 or higher)

 There are 3 different versions of maps that can be produced: